simphony/docs/docs/developers/wrappers.md

 ## API Specification

-This section describes the expected behavior of all methods from the Wrapper API.
+This section describes the expected behavior of all methods and features from the Wrapper API.

 ### Main methods